Liveness and Latency of Byzantine State-Machine Replication (Extended Version): PBFT with Leader Rotation Using an SMR Synchronizer

-\textit{Claim 2.
-In any view $\ge v_1$ with a correct leader, at least one correct process calls $\padvance$ because one of its timers expires (line~\ref{alg:timerexpire-move}), and no correct process calls $\padvance$ because it delivers a full batch of values (line~\ref{line:advance-deliver}).}

-{\em Proof.} Assume that the claim does not hold.
+\begin{myclaim} In any view $\ge v_1$ with a correct leader, at least one correct process calls $\padvance$ because one of its timers expires (line~\ref{alg:timerexpire-move}), and no correct process calls $\padvance$ because it delivers a full batch of values (line~\ref{line:advance-deliver}). \end{myclaim} \begin{claimproof} Assume that the claim does not hold.
 By Lemma~\ref{proposition:enter-all} and since leaders rotate round-robin across views, there are infinitely many views $\geq v_1$ with a correct leader that are entered by a correct process.
 Furthermore, by \validitysync, at least one correct process calls $\padvance$ in each of these.
 Since we assume that the claim is false, there is a correct process $p_i$ that leads an infinite number of views $\ge v_1$ in which some correct process calls $\padvance$ at line~\ref{line:advance-deliver}.
 By Claim 1, for each such view $p_i$ eventually removes $B$ values preceding $x$ from its queue.
 In views $\ge v_1$ no new values are added to $p_i$'s queue before $x$.
 Hence, there exists a view $\ge v_1$ in which $x$ is proposed and a correct process calls $\padvance$ at line~\ref{line:advance-deliver}, thus delivering $x$.
-This reaches a contradiction.
+This reaches a contradiction. \end{claimproof}